 Lenders that do offer portfolio mortgages will require landlords to have their portfolio under a limited company.
 Migrating properties into a limited company can be expensive.
 Operating a limited company does come with increased administrative duties for which they’ll be a cost.
 You’ll more than likely need a professional accountant for instance.
 Although there are tax benefits to having a portfolio in a limited company, selling a property from a limited company is subject to corporation tax and capital gains tax.

 Portfolio mortgage specialists

-If you require a portfolio mortgage, seek advice from a specialist commercial broker.
-A portfolio mortgage is a ‘niche’ commercial mortgage and will therefore require specialist advice.
+If you require a portfolio mortgage, seek advice from a specialist broker.
+A portfolio mortgage is a ‘niche’ mortgage and requires specialist advice.
 With whole of market access, our experienced specialists can tailor information suited to your own circumstances.

 A property empire isn’t built overnight and usually takes careful planning.
 The same can be said for portfolio mortgages.
-Don’t rush into making any decision before speaking to a specialist.
+Don’t rush into making any decisions before speaking to a specialist.